permissions-dispatcher/PermissionsDispatcher/README.md

 }
 ```

+### Note

-PermissionsDispatcher depends on the `support-v4` library by default, in order to be able to use `ActivityCompat` for permission requests.
+PermissionsDispatcher depends on the `support-v4` library by default, in order to be able to use some permission compat classes.

 ## Usage